eclipse-apoapsis/ort-server/transport/kubernetes/README.md

 </tbody>
 </table>

-While the configuration is static for a deployment of ORT Server, there are use cases that require changing some of the settings dynamically for a specific ORT run.
+While the configuration is static for a deployment of ORT Server, there are use cases that require changing some settings dynamically for a specific ORT run.
 For instance, if the run processes a large repository, the memory limits might need to be increased.
 To make this possible, the values of some properties can contain variables that are resolved from the properties of the current message.
-The table above indicates, which properties support this mechanism.
+The table above indicates which properties support this mechanism.
 Variables follow the popular syntax `$+{variable}+`.

 To give an example, an excerpt from the configuration could look as follows: